Controls and Views

 In a collapsed state, a popover appears as a single button in the Touch Bar.

 When expanded, the popover replaces the current set of controls in the app region with a modal overlay containing a transient set of controls.
-In this modal overlay, the user must make a selection or tap an exit button to return to the collapsed state and the previous set of controls.
+In this modal overlay, people make a selection or tap an exit button to return to the collapsed state and the previous set of controls.

-Collapsed popovers are expanded by tapping them.
+Collapsed popovers expand when people tap them.
 Optionally, they can also expand in response to a touch-and-hold gesture.
 Popovers that support touch and hold include a trailing carat decoration.

 A popover expanded by touch-and-hold can present the same overlay it presents when tapped, or a completely different overlay.
-In a touch-and-hold overlay, the user can press and slide a finger to a control to make a selection and lift the finger to collapse the popover.
+In a touch-and-hold overlay, people can press and slide a finger to a control to make a selection and lift the finger to collapse the popover.

 Use popovers sparingly.
-Most controls in the Touch Bar should be directly actionable with a single tap.
+Most controls in the Touch Bar should perform an action with a single tap.

 Avoid nesting popovers.
 In general, people should rarely need to navigate more than one level in the Touch Bar.

 Reserve touch-and-hold for simple popovers.
-Touch and hold is intended primarily for displaying an overlay that includes a simple set of options, such as a single segmented control, from which the user can make a selection.
+Touch and hold is intended primarily for displaying an overlay that includes a simple set of options, such as a single segmented control, from which people can make a selection.

 Indicate choice selection in a collapsed popover.
 When an expanded popover includes a list of options, the collapsed state should denote the currently selected option.